 TUI is a great feature – but until now it has been impossibly hard to use.
 The low-level APIs provided are extremely low level – start, stop, blit image, detect touch.
 No widgets, no fonts, no text, no OpenGL.
 In practice, TUI was accessible to the very few expert developers, researchers and cybersecurity companies like Trustonic on the leading edge of new developments (we first wrote about TUI on this Blog in 2015).

-With our latest version of Trustonic Application Protection (TAP), TAP 1.7, we are very pleased to announce that that has all changed.
+With our latest version of Trustonic’s Application Security, we are very pleased to announce that that has all changed.
 TUI user interfaces can now be created using the new Layout Manager feature.
 This is a simple XML-based layout language, akin to Android layout, or HTML.
 A simple example:

 For early access, please get in touch: [email protected]